fl4p/fugu-mppt-firmware/doc/Serial Console.md

 * `bf-enable`, `bf-disable`: enable/disable the backflow switch.
 An enabled back-flow switch will allow current flow from the output to the input (bat to solar).
 * `mppt` switches back to MPP tracking mode

+# Telnet

+from Home Assistant:
+* install "Terminal & SSH" add-on
+* in add-on Configuration  add `busybox-extras` to Packages